StackStorm/st2docs/docs/source/troubleshooting/mistral.rst

 ---------------------------------------------------

 Since v2.7, the results tracking mechanism is replaced with a callback mechanism from Mistral.
 Instead of |st2|
-querying Mistral at regular interval, Mistral is configured to callback |st2| on task and workflow completion.
+querying Mistral at regular intervals, Mistral is configured to callback |st2| on task and workflow completion.
 See :ref:`mistral-workflows-completion-latency-and-performance`

 Prior to v2.7, |st2| queries Mistral to check on workflow execution status and the status of individual tasks